Rewards Week has been extended! Save up to £1000 on selected cars.

 What is paddle shift in automatic cars?

 The reasoning behind paddle shifts was to increase speed whilst reducing strain on the transmission.
-They are commonly used in race cars.
-If you are interested in automatic cars with paddle shift, you can browse our stock.
+They are commonly found and used in race cars.

 What does semi-automatic mean in cars?

-Semi-automatic cars feature a combination of both manual and automatic transmission.
-Opting for semi-automatic offers drivers the best of both worlds.
-This is because you still have the option to control the gears.
-However, semi-automatic vehicles do not have a clutch pedal.
+Semi-automatic cars feature a combination of both manual and automatic transmissions, giving drivers the best of both worlds as you still have the option to control the gears.
+However, most semi-automatic vehicles still do not feature a clutch pedal.

 What does L mean in automatic cars?